LucasDelfino92/morrowindsharp/main.md

 Shift+Left Click | Highlight a quest / Hide a quest / Unhide a quest | ⭐ Better Questlist

 # CHANGELOG

+04-06-2022
+- Added **Qwerty's Various Graphics** (Blood and Bridgeropes).
+- Removed **Smart Journal**, because the mod simply isn't that useful compared to other QoL improvements.
+- Removed **Thrown Projectiles Revamped**, because halving the damage of thrown weapons was a bad idea.
+- Removed **MWSE Blood Diversity**, because it was more trouble than it was worth compared to a simple retexture.

 04-05-2022
 - A blank slate.